coq/coq/doc/sphinx/language/core/sections.rst

    Most commands, such as the :ref:`Hint <creating_hints>` commands, :cmd:`Notation` and option management commands that appear inside a section are canceled when the section is closed.
+   In some cases, this behaviour can be tuned with locality attributes.
+   See :ref:`this table<visibility-attributes-sections>`.

 .. cmd:: Let @ident_decl @def_body
          Let Fixpoint @fix_definition {* with @fix_definition }